- Fixed Price (FP) contract in project management:

 - Payments are usually made on a monthly basis for the resources used within the past month.

-The downside of the Time & Materials model is that the final cost of the project is not defined and fixed but rather narrowed down to some decent range.
+The downside of the Time & Materials model is that the final cost of the software project is not defined and fixed but rather narrowed down to some decent range.